History of South Africa: Resistance to apartheid

 The national liberation movement was divided in the early 1960s when an "Africanist" faction within the ANC objected to an alliance between the ANC and the Communist Party of South Africa.
 Leaders of the Communist Party of South Africa were mostly white.
 The Africanists broke away from the ANC to form the Pan-Africanist Congress and its military wing named Poqo, which became active mainly in the Cape provinces.
 During the early-1990s, Poqo was renamed Azanian People's Liberation Army (APLA).
 Its underground cells conducted armed robberies to raise funds and obtain weapons and vehicles.
 Civilians were killed or injured in many of these robberies.
 In 1993, attacks on white civilian targets in public places increased.
 APLA denied the attacks were racist in character, claiming that the attacks were directed against the apartheid government as all whites, according to the PAC, were complicit in the policy of apartheid.
 An attack on a Christian church in Cape Town in 1993, left eleven people dead and 58 injured.

 Hundreds of students and others who fled to neighbouring countries, especially Botswana, to avoid arrest after the Soweto uprising of 16 June 1976, provided a fertile recruiting ground for the military wings of both the ANC and PAC.
 The uprising had been precipitated by Government legislation forcing African students to accept Afrikaans as the official medium for tuition, with support from the wider Black Consciousness Movement.
 The uprising spread throughout the country.
 By the time it was finally quelled, hundreds of protesters had been shot dead with many more wounded or arrested by police.

 A non-racial United Democratic Front (UDF) coalition of about 400 civic, church, student, trade union and other organisations emerged in 1983.
 At its peak in 1987, the UDF had some 700 affiliates and about 3,000,000 members.
-It pursued a very violent strategy known as "ungovernability", they killed thousands of opposition party, mostly members of Inkatha Freedom Party in some cases burning them alive, including rent boycotts, student protests, and strike campaigns.
 A strong relationship existed between the African National Congress (ANC) and the UDF, based on the shared mission statement of the Freedom Charter.
 Following restrictions placed on its activities, the UDF was replaced in 1988 by the Mass Democratic Movement, a loose and amorphous alliance of anti-apartheid groups that had no permanent structure, making it difficult for the government to place a ban on its activities.